1419427247/Godot-VoxelExtension/README.md

 ```
 Open the editor, if no error message is output then you're done!

-# 🍻Start your first voxel block
+# Start your first voxel block

 Let's create a new empty scene, add a Node3D node to it, attach a script to the node and write at the beginning